goetas/twital/doc/en/source/templates.rst

 .. note::

-    To learn more about Twig filters  you can read the `Twig official documentation<http://twig.sensiolabs.org/doc/templates.html#filters>`_
+    To learn more about Twig filters  you can read the `Twig official documentation <http://twig.sensiolabs.org/doc/templates.html#filters>`_

 Functions
 ---------

-You can use all Twig functions directly into Twital.
+You can use all Twig functions directly from Twital.

 For instance, the ``range`` function returns a list containing an arithmetic progression of integers: